 where $F^{-1}, G^{-1}$ are the quantile functions of $P, Q$ respectively.

-Consider the denoiser of the form $Y + h(Y)$, we look for denoising function $h: \R \rightarrow \R$ that achieves significantly smaller error than the trivial denoiser $Y$, measured by the Wasserstein metric, namely,
+Considering the denoiser of the form $Y + h(Y)$, we look for denoising function $h: \R \rightarrow \R$ that achieves significantly smaller error than the trivial denoiser $Y$, measured by the Wasserstein metric, namely,

 This is analogous to Stein's paradox, but now at the distributional level.
-Under mild regularity conditions, the optimal denoiser in the Wasserstein sense is the unique optimal transport map pushing $Q$ onto $P$ \cite{villani2003topics}, denoted as $T_\infty: \R \to \R$
+Under mild regularity conditions, the optimal denoiser in the Wasserstein sense is the unique optimal transport map pushing $Q$ onto $P$ \citep{villani2003topics}, denoted by $T_\infty: \R \to \R$:

 We will establish a complete hierarchy of denoisers, $T_0 \to T_1 \to \ldots \to T_\infty$, connecting from the trivial denoiser, $T_0(Y) = Y$, all the way to the optimal transport denoiser, $T_\infty(Y) \stackrel{\cL}{=} X$.
 The denoisers $T_K, K = 1, 2, \ldots$ are constructed using polynomials of higher-order score functions of $Q$, and achieve progressively better denoising accuracy.